kubernetes-client/java/kubernetes/docs/V1JobStatus.md

 # V1JobStatus

+JobStatus represents the current state of a Job.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **active** | **Integer** | The number of actively running pods. |  [optional]